Yoshiwara

-Created by the shogunate to curtail the tastes of and sequester the nouveau riche chōnin (merchant) classes, the entertainment offered in Yoshiwara, alongside other licensed districts, would eventually give rise to the creation of geisha, who would become known as the fashionable companions of the chōnin classes and simultaneously cause the demise of oiran, the upper-class courtesans of the red-light districts.
+Created by the shogunate to curtail the tastes of and sequester the nouveau riche chōnin (merchant) classes, the entertainment offered in Yoshiwara, alongside other licensed districts, would eventually originate geisha, who would become known as the fashionable companions of the chōnin classes and simultaneously cause the demise of oiran, the upper-class courtesans of the red-light districts.

 History

-17th and 18th century
+Edo period

-The licensed district of Yoshiwara was created in the city of Edo, near to the area today known as Nihonbashi, itself close to the beginning of the Tōkaidō road, the primary route to western Kyoto during the Edo period.
+The licensed district of Yoshiwara was created in the city of Edo (present day Tokyo), near to the area today known as Nihonbashi, itself close to the beginning of the Tōkaidō road, the primary route to western Kyoto during the Edo period.

+In 1656, due to the need for space as the city grew, the government decided to relocate Yoshiwara, with plans being made to move the district to its present location north of Asakusa on the outskirts of the city.
 The location corresponds to modern-day Senzoku 4-Chōme in Tokyo Taitō-ku.
 It was accessible via the Sanyo canal which was eventually filled in.

-In 1656, due to the need for space as the city grew, the government decided to relocate Yoshiwara, with plans being made to move the district to its present location north of Asakusa on the outskirts of the city.

 Having been established some decades earlier, the original Yoshiwara district burned down, along with much of the city, in the Great fire of Meireki of 1657; it was then rebuilt in its new location, named 'Shin Yoshiwara' ('New Yoshiwara'), the old location being known as 'Moto Yoshiwara' ('Original Yoshiwara'), though the moniker of 'new' was eventually dropped, with the rebuilt district becoming known simply as Yoshiwara.

 Yoshiwara was home to some 1,750 women in the 18th century, with records of some 3,000 women from all over Japan at one time.
 Many were typically indentured to their brothel; if indentured by their parents, a larger advance payment would often be received.
 Though contracts of indenture often did not last more than five to ten years, the debt sometimes accrued by these women could keep them working there for much longer.
 However, a significant number either served out their contracts and married a client, went into other employment (including other forms of prostitution), or returned to their family homes.
 In these cases, the advanced payments a woman's parents received could be used to fund her dowry.
 Despite this, many women also died of sexually transmitted diseases, or following failed abortions, before completing their contracts.